PierluigiRizzu/rizzu_client/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-TODO: This is a simple Networking Client, written in Dart using Dio.
+This is a simple Networking Client, written in Dart using Dio.

 ## Features